gongybable/gongybable.github.io/pages/Knowledge_Base/NN/cnn/index.md

 * Stride — Amount by which the filter slides over the image, default is 1.
 Smaller stride will help with block artifact.

+* Padding — Avoid output shrink and information loss on the edge.
-* Padding — When set to `Valid` (default), we loose some information of edge nodes when the edge nodes cannot fully cover the filter; When set to `same`, we padding the image with 0s to give the filter more space to move.
+    - When set to `Valid` (default), we loose some information of edge nodes when the edge nodes cannot fully cover the filter.
+    - When set to `same`, we padding the image with 0s to give the filter more space to move.

 * activation — Activation function, usually set to `relu`.